max-hans/movemaster-control/README.md

    ```

 5. **Access the application**
-   Open your browser and navigate to the server address (typically `http://localhost:3000`)
+   Open your browser and navigate to the server address (`http://localhost:5123`)

-The web interface will be served by the backend, and you can start controlling your Movemaster robot through the browser.
+The web interface should pop up, and you can start controlling your Movemaster robot through the browser.

 ## Development